harness/developer-hub/docs/software-engineering-insights/sei-metrics-and-insights/execution-insights/dora-metrics.md

 <!-- image (6).png image (3).png image (5).png -->

-5. If you want to view or change the [Workspaces and Org Units](/docs/category/workspaces-and-org-units) associated with the profile, select **Associations**.
-Workspace and org units are automatically derived from the integration you chose for **Change Failure Rate**.
+5. If you want to view or change the [Projects and Org Units](/docs/category/projects-and-org-units) associated with the profile, select **Associations**.
+Projects and org units are automatically derived from the integration you chose for **Change Failure Rate**.

 <!-- image (12).png -->

 6. Select **Save** to save the profile.
 7. Go to the dashboard where you want to add the Change Failure Rate widget.
-Make sure you are in the correct workspace.
+Make sure you are in the correct project.
 8. Select **Settings**, and then select **Add Widget**.

 <!-- image (25).png -->